daevid/jukebox/README.md

 window.setTimeout(function() {
 	myJukeBox.play('cricket-chirp');
-	// will delegate the work to the internal next free channel,
+	// will delegate the work to the internal next free clone,
 	// because the origin JukeBox is busy
 }, 1000);

 window.setTimeout(function() {
 	myJukeBox.play('cricket-chirp', true);
-	// will enforce playback and result will be instant playback and no background music afterwards }, 5000);
+	// will enforce playback and result will be instant playback
+	// and no background music is played afterwards
+}, 5000);
 ```